 Only available to our Extra and Pro subscribers, the Advanced Scan Workbench is for users who desire complete control over the Scan Engine, allowing for virtually any form of criteria, rather than simply the most common forms that are provided in the Standard Scan Workbench.
 It can do all the things that the Standard Scan Workbench can do, with several important additions, such as:

-To access the Advanced Scan Workbench from the Members Dashboard, click the “Advanced Scan Workbench” link in the Control Center, or click the “New Scan” button in the Scan Center section of the page.
+To access the Advanced Scan Workbench from Your Dashboard, click the “Advanced Scan Workbench” link in the “Member Tools” section, or click the “New Scan” button in the “Your Scans” section of the page.

 You can also go to the Standard Scan Workbench and click the “Advanced Scan Workbench” button at the bottom of the page to 'import' a standard scan into the Advanced Scan Workbench.